 git status

-Once you finish your changes, you can run git staus to check the changes you have made.
+Once you finish your changes, you can run git staus

 git add

-You can run the command git add <FILE_NAME> (add the specific file) or git add . (add all files) to add your changes to the staging area.
+(add all files) to add your changes to the staging area.
 A staging area is an intermediate place between your working directory and local Git repo where any changes that you’ve made can be reviewed before you actually commit them to the repo.

 git commit

-Next, you can commit the changes to your local repo through running git commit -m "MESSAGE_TEXT".
+Next, you can commit the changes to your local repo through running git commit -m "MESSAGE_TEXT"

 git push

-After committing to the local repo, you can push the commits from the local to the new branch in the remote repo through running git push -u origin <BRANCH_NAME>.
+After committing to the local repo, you can push the commits from the local to the new branch in the remote repo through running git push -u origin <BRANCH_NAME>

 merge request